Convicted Bank Robber, 70, Charged With Stabbing Albany Man, 64, Dead At Mall In Bergen County

 He was arrested Wednesday following an investigation led by the homicide squad of Musella's Major Crimes Unit.

-Detectives also charged a second man, Jorge A. Sanchez-Valdez, 48, of Guttenberg with hindering Perez's apprehension after search warrants were executed.
+Detectives also charged a second man, Jorge A. Sanchez-Valdez, 48, of Guttenberg with hindering Perez's apprehension.

 Paramus EMS rushed the mortally-wounded Cruz to Hackensack University Medical Center around 6 p.m. after Maywood police found him with "multiple stab wounds" outside the Ulta Beauty shop, Musella said earlier.